evachi27/Automated_Oral_Cancer_Classification/README.md

 ### Database
 This repository does not include the database used due to its character and usage restrictions.
 More information can be found in the associated article.

+## Contributors
+This project was developed by:
+   - Yolanda Vives Gilabert
+   - Joan Vila Francés
+   - José V. Bagan
+   - Eva Chilet Martos

+We appreciate the collaboration and support of all the team members throughout the development process.